-- (b) If approved by HUD HQ Counsel and concurred upon by the assistant secretary or general deputy assistant secretary, costs of pursuing PHA-wide lawsuits and addressing legal issues incurred prior to asset management that cannot be charged to specific projects or other programs with any degree of accuracy or fairness, and - (c) Provided 2 CFR part 200 is followed, benefits including pensions, retirement benefits liabilities, and other "legacy costs" incurred prior to adoption of asset management (24 CFR section 990.280(b)(5)).
+- a.
+Excess cash may be used for the following purposes: - (1) Retention for future use; - (2) Transfer to other projects; - (3) Payment of an asset management fee to the COCC; and - (4) Other HUD-approved eligible purposes, including, but not limited to- - (a) Financing costs for the development of new units (to the extent allowed under program requirements), - (b) If approved by HUD HQ Counsel and concurred upon by the assistant secretary or general deputy assistant secretary, costs of pursuing PHA-wide lawsuits and addressing legal issues incurred prior to asset management that cannot be charged to specific projects or other programs with any degree of accuracy or fairness, and - (c) Provided 2 CFR Part 200 is followed, benefits including pensions, retirement benefits liabilities, and other "legacy costs" incurred prior to adoption of asset management (24 CFR section 990.280(b)(5)).
 (Also see Section 6.2 in the Supplement to HUD Handbook 7475.1.) - b.
-Proceeds from asset disposals of a project, i.e., the sale of a project's maintenance vehicle, are considered to be assets of the projects and not of the COCC.
-With HUD approval, certain proceeds may be transferred to the COCC but may still be governed by other restrictions (2 CFR part 200; section 990.280(b)(5)).
+Proceeds from asset disposals of a project (e.g., the sale of a project's maintenance vehicle) are considered to be assets of the projects and not of the COCC.
+With HUD approval, certain proceeds may be transferred to the COCC but may still be governed by other restrictions (2 CFR Part 200; section 990.280(b)(5)).
 (Also see Section 6.3 in the Supplement to HUD Handbook 7475.1.) - c.
 Excess cash cannot be used for loans or transfers to the COCC except through payment of asset management fees.